 9) Testing Your Systems

 Once you've got your content delivery and payment systems set up, don't forget to test them!
 Pretend you are a new subscriber and go through the entire checkout process and make sure everything works.
 This is also a great time to set up automated welcome emails as part of your on-boarding, and make sure any other automations are in place (for example, you might want to tag your email subscribers when they become subscription members).
 Make sure to test everything before you launch!

 Woohoo!
 Now you're ready to launch!
 Whether you are having an open / close launch period or an evergreen subscription, you want to make a BIG deal about your launch!
 Start a countdown to create buzz, tell your friends so they can cheer you on, throw a virtual party, get people excited about your new subscription, and pat yourself on the back!

 So those are the 10 basic steps for creating a subscription offer.
 You can definitely make things more complicated (but why?) – you can always add or change things up, but don't let yourself get so caught up in doing #allthethings that it prevents you from actually launching!

-If you’re ready to get to work creating a subscription you can download our handy Subscription Creation Roadmap below or click here to learn more about Revenue on Repeat – my program to help you create, launch, and grow your subscription.
+If you're ready to get to work creating a subscription click here to learn more about how I can help you create, launch, and grow your subscription.